Diyi2020/Diyi2020.github.io/_pages/about.md

 Exploring __Quantum Technology__, __Moiré Material__ are my main interests for applications in Quantum.

-On the other hand, it would be important to explore __Scientific Computing__ in the era of NISQ Quantum Computer + High Performance Computing + AI.
+On the other hand, it would be interesting to explore how __Scientific Computing__ will be influenced by NISQ Quantum Computer + High Performance Computing + AI.

 __Programming Language__: Julia, Python, Matlab.